-Moving can be stressful for a number of reasons, even if you don’t consider the large investment required to complete a long distance relocation.
-Even so, the possibility of relocating to a new city can be exciting for a number of reasons.
+Moving for work can be stressful for several reasons, even if you don’t consider the significant investment required to complete a long-distance relocation.
+Even so, relocating to a new city can be exciting for some reasons.
 Don’t let spontaneity get the best of you, though!
-Before you move, it’s important that you ask yourself several crucial questions.
+Before you move, you must ask yourself several crucial questions.

 Don’t just jump to a conclusion, though.
-Take your time mulling over each of these questions before committing to making a move.
+Take your time mulling over these questions before committing to making a move.

 Why Am I Moving?

 For most adults, the reasons for moving are typically employment related.
-When you’re thinking about moving to a new area for a job, you should first look to see what opportunities exist in your own backyard.
-Moving can cost more than $10,000, and your long-term career advancement opportunities just might not off-set that cost.
+When considering moving to a new area for a job, you should first see what opportunities exist in your backyard.
+Moving can cost more than $10,000, and your long-term career advancement opportunities might not offset that cost.

 How Will This Affect My Family?

-- Does my family even want to move?
+- Does my family even want to proceed?